joyliao07/data_structures_and_algorithms/binary_search_tree/README.md

 ## OVERVIEW
-Create a function that produces binary trees.
+Create a function that produces and traverse binary trees.

 ## GETTING STARTED